On Partitions of Two-Dimensional Discrete Boxes: Introduction

-Note that the lower bound and the upper bound in Theorem~\ref{thm:main} differ by at most one and coincide for an infinite number of distinct values of $k$ and $\ell$.
-We also remark that our proof differs from the proof of Holzman~\cite{Holzman} and is somewhat simpler.
-From his reduction we immediately get:
+Note that the lower bound and the upper bound in Theorem~\ref{thm:main} differ by at most one unit and they coincide for an infinite number of distinct values of $k$ and $\ell$.
+We also remark that our proof differs from the proof in~\cite{Holzman} and is somewhat simpler.
+From the reduction mentioned above we immediately get:

-\begin{corollary} Let $k$ and $\ell$ be positive integers greater than one and let $G$ be a graph whose edges can be colored with red and blue such that every vertex belongs to red $k$-clique and a blue $\ell$-clique.
+\begin{corollary} Let $k>1$ and $\ell>1$ be positive integers and let $G$ be a graph whose edges can be colored with red and blue such that every vertex belongs to a red $k$-clique and a blue $\ell$-clique.
 Then $G$ has at least $(k-1)+(\ell-1)+\left\lceil 2\sqrt{(k-1)(\ell-1)} \right\rceil$ vertices.
 This bound is nearly sharp for every $k$ and $\ell$ and sharp for an infinite number of distinct values of $k$ and $\ell$. \end{corollary}